FireFather/fire/docs/README.md

 Cache-line-aware buckets (3 entries per bucket with padding), partial key (16 bits), ageing, and a replacement policy that prefers deeper or more recent entries.
 There’s explicit prefetching and a hash_full() estimator.

 Time management: chrono.{h,cpp}

-## A modern move-importance model that spreads available time across a horizon with guardrails
+## A modern, move-importance model that spreads available time across a horizon with guardrails

 “Optimal” and “maximum” budgets per move